Long-Term Patterns for the Medically Lost

 - clarify when challenges arise from neurodivergence rather than illness

-These influences are indirect—improving regulation and interpretation rather than exerting direct biological repair.
+These influences are indirect.
+They may affect regulation, interpretation, and decision-making rather than exerting direct biological repair.

 Serious illness often disrupts identity.
-Many Explorers must renegotiate their self‑concept—not as a psychological flaw, but as a natural response to prolonged instability.
+Many Explorers may renegotiate their self-concept, not as a psychological flaw, but as a natural response to prolonged instability.

 Identity stabilization may include: